 It takes a year for the sun to precess, with the tilt leaning from one hemisphere to another thus giving summer to one and winter to the other.

-On a clear night the light shining on the opposite side of Hollow bounces back and gently illuminates the night-time landscape.
-This is called evenshine and is mentioned in Dangerous Ideals.
-Evenshine is the reflected light from the other side of Hollow much like the way, on Earth, moonlight is sunlight reflected from the moon.
+On a clear night the light shining on the opposite side of Hollow bounces back and gently illuminates the night-time landscape, similar to the way, on Earth, moonlight is sunlight reflected from the moon.